DuncanCragg/OnexOS/README.md

 # OnexOS

-OnexOS is an app for family Android devices that empowers non-technical families to build and program together in a 3D virtual world.
+OnexOS is an app for family Android devices that empowers non-technical families to build and program interactive experiences together in a 3D virtual world shared over the WiFi.

-### Program what?
+### Build what?

-Anything really, but while you're in a 3D world, you may as well:
+Anything really, for example your family can:

  - build a house and have the door open for you when you stand near it
  - ... and make the light turn on inside, or get brighter the closer you are